Announcement:

 About

 I’m interested in making computing education more accessible and personally meaningful through Human-Computer Interaction (HCI) and AI.
 My interest in computing began in seventh grade when I started programming on my TI-84 calculator.
-As a freshman at Temple University, I began researching how to help novice students understand programming concepts.
+At Temple University, I began researching how to help novice students understand programming concepts.

 Research